elevien/math50_2025/exams.md

 - Understand what happens when we flip the axes in a regression model
 - Interpret the output of a fitted model: Which effects are significant, what does $R^2$ mean.
 - Know how to include catagorical variables in a linear regression model and their inerpretation
+- Calculate regularized estimators (for example for the sample mean where this can be done by hand)

 ### Practice exam
 - [Final from 2024](/public/old_exams/final_2024C.pdf)